 Nature has made it quite clear that drug-use is not healthy.
 Nature is also making it clear that sex is not for children or adolescents.
 The sexual `freedom’ experiments and theories of the 60s and 70s have backfired when we consider the serious decline in the sexual health of adolescents, indicated by the high incidence of sexually transmitted infections, pregnancy and abortion for this age group in Australia, as in other developed countries.

-It is difficult to estimate teenage pregnancy rates in Australia.
-Rates of birth, spontaneous miscarriage and elective abortion would all need to be recorded and reported.
-There is no requirement for mandatory reporting of abortion nationally or in any state, with the exception of South Australia.
-Many miscarriages occur before the pregnancy is known and require no medical intervention while the availability since 2004 of over-the-counter ‘emergency contraception’ (which has an abortifacient function as well as a contraceptive function) means a further unknown number of pregnancies are untrackable.
+In order to estimate pregnancy rates, rates of birth, spontaneous miscarriage and elective abortion would all need to be recorded and reported.
+There is no requirement for mandatory reporting of abortion nationally and only South Australia and Western Australian track abortion data.
+Moreover, many miscarriages occur before the pregnancy is known and require no medical intervention while the availability since 2004 of over-the-counter ‘emergency contraception’ (which has an abortifacient function as well as a contraceptive function) means a further unknown number of pregnancies are untrackable.